 Our Denver wrongful death attorneys at The Fang Law Firm are dedicated advocates for wrongful death victims and their families.
 Call us today to schedule a consultation.
-Our Denver wrongful death lawyers operate on a contingency fee basis, which means you pay us no legal fees until we recover compensation for you.
+Our Denver wrongful death lawyers operate on a contingency fee basis; this means you pay us no legal fees until we recover compensation for you.

 Wrongful deaths occur as the result of a variety of actions, some criminal.
-As a result, a wide range of laws apply to the pursuit of a wrongful death lawsuit, and criminal charges may apply to the defendant.
-Understanding the various Colorado laws related to the case is difficult, and an experienced Denver wrongful death lawyer has the knowledge needed to begin the case in a timely manner in order to preserve all evidence.
+As a result, a wide range of laws apply to the pursuit of a wrongful death lawsuit.
+Criminal charges may also apply to the defendant.
+Understanding the various Colorado laws related to the case is difficult.
+An experienced Denver wrongful death lawyer has the knowledge needed to begin the case in a timely manner and preserve all evidence.

 In many cases, the defendant likely procured a lawyer prepared to handle the serious implications of a wrongful death suit.
 In particular, any insurance companies involved employ a team of lawyers whose sole focus is to decrease their financial liability and pay the lowest amount possible against the claim.
 Plaintiffs should have a lawyer on their side with knowledge in navigating the insurance and legal issues regarding a wrongful death suit to level the playing field and provide the best opportunity to win the case.

-Determining the potential damages involved in a wrongful death case often proves complicated, particularly when it comes to the task of assigning financial value to each of the damages.
+Determining the potential damages involved in a wrongful death case often proves complicated.
+Determining damages can be difficult when it comes to the task of assigning financial value to each of the damages.
 While it is fairly straightforward to calculate medical bills and funeral expenses, damages such as pain and suffering, and loss of companionship prove much more difficult to quantify.
 A Denver wrongful death attorney can assist plaintiffs in determining the valuation of the lawsuit.

 Wrongful death occurs when a person dies due to the negligence or wrongdoing of another.
 A wrongful death claim is a civil action for the benefit of surviving family members of the deceased, filed against the party responsible for the wrongful death.
 It is similar to a personal injury claim the victim would have been entitled to pursue if he or she had lived.

-Families of people killed by the negligent, reckless, or willful acts of others may seek compensation in a wrongful death claim.
+Families of people killed by the negligent, reckless, or willful acts of others may seek compensation in a wrongful death lawsuit.
 Common causes of wrongful death include:

 There is an order of priority for filing wrongful death claims in Colorado: